thornbill/sevr/docs/plugins.md

 | sevr | `Sevr` |
 | config | `Object` |

-### registerTypes() : `*`
+### loadTypes() : `*`
 This method is called after loading the types.
 If a plugin needs to load an additional type, it should be done at this time.

-### registerCollections() : `*`
+### loadCollections() : `*`
 Called directly after loading all collections.
 If a plugin needs to modify the collections in any way, it can be done here.
+At this time, no models of the collections have been created.

 ### didInitialize() : `*`
 This method is called once all other setup has been complete.
+Models are created from the collections at this time.
 Sevr's authentication mechanism is intialized just before this method call, so it is available at this time.

 ### willRun() : `*`
 This method is called just before Sevr emits the `ready` event.